Skip to footer content

 // Save the new ordered PDF

-The CopyPages method accepts an IEnumerable<int> containing int pageIndex values that match your desired arrangement.
-This approach lets you rearrange PDF pages, duplicate specific pages, or extract several pages into a separate document.
-The method returns a new PdfDocument class object, leaving the original source document unchanged.
+The CopyPages method accepts an IEnumerable<int> of page-index values that match your desired arrangement.
+This approach lets you rearrange PDF pages, duplicate specific pages, or extract a subset into a separate document.
+The method returns a new PdfDocument object, leaving the original source document unchanged.
+Because the original is never mutated, you can safely call CopyPages multiple times to generate different orderings from the same source file.

-For developers working in Java environments, IronPDF is also available for Java, with similar page-manipulation functions and API structure.
+For teams working in Java environments, IronPDF for Java exposes similar page-manipulation methods and a compatible API surface, so skills transfer across language targets.

 How Can Multiple Pages Be Rearranged at Once?

-When working with PDF documents containing multiple pages, you can rearrange the entire document structure in a single operation.
-The following code shows how to reverse all pages in a PDF or create any custom page sequence.
+When a PDF document contains many pages, you can rearrange the entire structure in a single pass.
+The code below shows how to reverse all pages or create any custom sequence by computing the index array programmatically.

 using IronPdf;